 4. Hilton Lac-Leamy in Gatineau

 Hilton Lac-Leamy in Gatineau is located by beautiful Leamy Lake, 5 minutes from downtown Ottawa and interconnected to the theatre and the Casino du Lac-Leamy.
-It has 5 tempting restaurants, including the award-winning Le Baccara, indoor and outdoor heated pools, fitness centre and spa and is just 25 minutes from Ottawa International Airport.
+It has 5 tempting restaurants, including the award-winning Le Baccara, indoor and outdoor heated pools, fitness center and spa and is just 25 minutes from Ottawa International Airport.

 This private club lounge is for guests 18 years of age and older only and also has concierge services, complimentary WiFi, Nespresso machine, coffee/tea maker.
 Club rooms are located on the hotel’s upper floors offering spectacular views either from the guest bedroom or private terrace.